 Car-Air Conditioning r1234yf Regas and Repairs

-Car manufacturers are being forced to change the refrigerant used in the air conditioning system over the next few years.
+Car manufacturers are being forced to change the refrigerant used in the air conditioning system over the next few years from R134a to r1234yf.
 The motor industry has decided that the refrigerant used for the past 20 years is less environmentally friendly than a refrigerant with a lower Global Warming Potential (GWP).

 Environmentally Friendly Refrigerant HFO-1234yf

-HFO-1234yf also has the potential to be used in direct expansion systems which are more efficient and smaller than secondary loop systems.
-This can help meet Coefficient of Performance requirements for overall A/C system efficiency.
+HFO-1234yf also has the potential to be used in direct-expansion systems which are more efficient and smaller than secondary loop systems.
+This can help meet the Coefficient of Performance requirements for overall A/C system efficiency.

 - HFO-1234yf has the following positive characteristics: